Hydrocephalus: Signs and symptoms

-The clinical presentation of hydrocephalus varies with age as well as chronicity.

 Infants

-Hydrocephalus is difficult to detect clinically before delivery, although enlarged ventricles can be spotted on ultrasonography as early as 18–20 weeks gestation.
+Hydrocephalus is difficult to detect clinically before birth, although enlarged ventricles can be spotted on ultrasonography as early as 18–20 weeks gestation.
 Since infants' skulls are not fully fused together at the cranial sutures yet, they have soft spots on their skulls known as open fontanelles.
 This anatomic characteristic means that infants' skulls can visibly grow in size when cerebrospinal fluid accumulates.
 Therefore, infants with hydrocephalus may present with an enlarged skull (or rapid growth in skull size), bulging fontanelles, or separated cranial sutures.
 Parents or physicians may also note that the infant is more irritable or tired than normal.
 Other symptoms include seizures, inability to look upwards ("sunset eyes" or "setting sun" sign), and pauses in breathing.
 Infants may also present with lack of weight gain or failure to meet motor and developmental milestones.
 Imaging can be done to confirm the suspected diagnosis of hydrocephalus.
 In infants, the open fontanelles allow for use of head ultrasonography.
 This allows pediatricians to minimize radiation exposure and come up with a diagnosis quickly.
 If further information is needed, an MRI can be done.

 The photo depicts a severe case of hydrocephalus, showing an abnormally enlarged skull due to excess cerebrospinal fluid in the brain's ventricles.
 The head is significantly enlarged, with visible veins, stretched skin, and potential sunken eyes.

-Of note, hydrocephalus in infants can occur as part of a syndrome, and therefore patients may present with other characteristic symptoms.
-An example of one such syndrome is the Walker-Warburg syndrome, in which patients may also have holoprosencephaly and several other cranial defects.
-The VACTERL disorders (vertebral anomalies, anal atresia, cardiac defects, tracheoesophageal fistula, renal and radial anomalies, and limb defects) may also include hydrocephalus, and can then be called VACTERL-H. Hydrocephalus can also occur as part of neurocutaneous disorders such as neurofibromatosis type I (NF I) and tuberous sclerosis.
-Lastly, patients with trisomy disorders (trisomy 9,19p, 13, 18, and 21) as well as triploidy have been noted to have hydrocephalus.
+When hydrocephalus occurs as part of a syndrome, infants tend to present with other characteristic symptoms.
+For example, those affected by the Walker-Warburg syndrome may also have holoprosencephaly and several other cranial defects.
+Hydrocephalus may also be present in Gorlin syndrome, mucopolysaccharidoses, Peters-plus syndrome, primary ciliary dyskinesia, Rothmund-Thomson syndrome, and Sotos syndrome.
+The VACTERL disorders (vertebral anomalies, anal atresia, cardiac defects, tracheoesophageal fistula, renal and radial anomalies, and limb defects) may also include hydrocephalus (VACTERL-H).
+Hydrocephalus can also occur as part of neurocutaneous disorders such as neurofibromatosis type I (NF I) and tuberous sclerosis.
+It has also been recorded among infants affected by triploidy and by trisomy disorders such as Down, Patau and Edwards syndromes, as well as trisomies 9 and 19p.